buqiushi/buqiushi.github.io/_pages/about.md

 I am a PhD student in Management Science and Engineering at the University of Chinese Academy of Sciences, and a joint PhD student in Biostatistics at City University of Hong Kong.
 I am advised by Prof. Xinyu Zhang and Prof. Wen Su.

 My research lies at the intersection of high-dimensional statistics, machine learning, and causal inference.
 In particular, I focus on model averaging methods, tensor and longitudinal data analysis, and their applications in modern deep learning systems.
-My work aims to develop statistically principled and computationally efficient methodologies for complex data structures and large-scale models.

 Outside of research, I enjoy playing basketball and soccer, running, and hiking.